India's capital to lock down amid explosive virus surge - WTMJ

 The city of 29 million people has fewer than 100 beds with ventilators, and fewer than 150 beds available for patients needing critical care.
 Similar strains can be seen in other parts of the vast country, where the fragile health system has been underfunded for decades and a failure to prepare for the current surge has left hospitals buckling under the pressure of mounting infections.

-In the Himalayan Jammu state in India’s north, the weekly average of COVID-19 cases has increased 14-fold in the past month.
+In the Himalayan region of Indian-controlled Jammu and Kashmir, the weekly average of COVID-19 cases has increased 11-fold in the past month.
 In Telengana state in southern India, home to Hyderabad city where most of India’s vaccine makers are based, the weekly average of infections has increased 16-fold in the past month.

 Meanwhile, election campaigns are continuing in West Bengal state in eastern India, amid an alarming increase there as well, and experts fear that crowded rallies could fuel the spread of the virus.
 Top leaders of the ruling Bhartiya Janta Party, including Prime Minister Narendra Modi, have campaigned heavily to win polls in the region.

-Note: This story has been updated to correct that the weekly average of COVID-19 cases has increased 11-fold in the Himalayan region of Jammu and Kashmir in the past month, not 14-fold.
-It also corrects that that region is not a state.